Import a recipe into a pipeline

 2. In the navigation menu, click Stream Designer.

-5. Click Create pipeline.
+3. Click Create pipeline.

 The Create a new pipeline page opens.

-Stream Designer create new pipeline page in Confluent Cloud Console
+Stream Designer Create New Pipeline page in Confluent Cloud Console

-Step 2: Import the Clickstream recipe
+Step 2: Import a recipe

 1. Click Use ksqlDB recipe and click Start building.